STIR/SHAKEN: SHAKEN

+RCD

+STIR/SHAKEN authenticates the calling number — it attests that the originating carrier verified the caller's right to use that number — but says nothing about who the caller is beyond the digits.
+Rich Call Data (RCD) extends this by carrying display information about the caller — name (CNAM-style), image/logo, call reason — inside the same PASSporT signing mechanism.
+ATIS and SIP Forum specifications describe STIR/SHAKEN procedures for authentication, verification, and transport of calling name, images, logos, and call reason.

 Implementation

 STIR/SHAKEN was designed to allow expansion to carriers outside the United States.

 On December 9, 2019, FCC commissioner Ajit Pai and CRTC chairman Ian Scott conducted "the first official cross-border call" using the protocol.
 The same day, the CRTC announced that it "expects" all phone providers to adopt STIR/SHAKEN no later than September 30, 2020.
 This was later extended to June 30, 2021 at the request of Rogers Communications Canada Inc. The implementation date was again pushed back to November 30, 2021, as the CRTC announced that no TSP will be exempted from the requirement.

 Enforcement

 Canadian enforcement

 In January 2018, the CRTC issued Compliance and Enforcement and Telecom Decision 2018-32, which states that the CRTC expects Canadian Telecommunications Service Providers to implement STIR/SHAKEN by 31 March 2019, establish a Canadian administrator, and issue progress reports.

 In December 2019, the CRTC issued decision 2019-402, which extended the deadline to 30 September 2020.
 At the same time, the CRTC issued CRTC 2019-403, which approved the establishment of the Canadian Secure Token Governance Authority (CSTGA) as Governance Authority for STIR/SHAKEN.

 In September 2020, the CRTC issued decision 2019-402-2, which extended the deadline to 30 June 2021.

 In July 2021, the CRTC issued decision 2021-123, further pushing back the implementation deadline to 30 November 2021, while also making it clear that no carrier in Canada would be exempt from the implementation date, in contrast to FCC's decision to grant exemptions to smaller and rural operators.